spotlightpa/poor-richard/content/news/2020-03-16-SPLSHUTDOWN16.md

 +++
+image = "external/wydx0jk3nbxvkdrmaxv5hpghyr.jpeg"
-image-description = "The shutdown will be in place for two weeks, said Wolf, who urged residents to “stay calm, stay safe, stay home.”" image-credit = "Commonwealth Media Services" published = 2020-03-16T17:30:30.000Z slug = "pennsylvania-coronavirus-statewide-shutdown-tom-wolf-governor" authors = ["Angela Couloumbis"] byline = "Angela Couloumbis of Spotlight PA" description = "The shutdown directive, which applies to nonessential businesses in all 67 counties, begins at midnight and will be in place for two weeks." kicker = "Coronavirus" linktitle = "" suppress-featured = false topics = ["Coronavirus"] internal-id = "SPLSHUTDOWN16" internal-budget = "" arc-id = "NESQRY4J7JD4JGSZ6IQSBND5II" subtitle = "" image = "2020/01/capitol-parking.jpeg" title = "Pennsylvania Gov. Tom Wolf orders statewide shutdown over coronavirus" blurb = "The shutdown directive, which applies to nonessential businesses in all 67 counties, begins at midnight and will be in place for two weeks."
+image-description = "The shutdown will be in place for two weeks, said Wolf, who urged residents to “stay calm, stay safe, stay home.”" image-credit = "Commonwealth Media Services" published = 2020-03-16T17:30:30.000Z slug = "pennsylvania-coronavirus-statewide-shutdown-tom-wolf-governor" authors = ["Angela Couloumbis"] byline = "Angela Couloumbis of Spotlight PA" title = "Pennsylvania Gov. Tom Wolf orders statewide shutdown over coronavirus" description = "The shutdown directive, which applies to nonessential businesses in all 67 counties, begins at midnight and will be in place for two weeks." blurb = "The shutdown directive, which applies to nonessential businesses in all 67 counties, begins at midnight and will be in place for two weeks." kicker = "Coronavirus" suppress-featured = false topics = ["Coronavirus"] internal-id = "SPLSHUTDOWN16" internal-budget = "" arc-id = "NESQRY4J7JD4JGSZ6IQSBND5II" subtitle = "" linktitle = ""
 +++
 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with the Pittsburgh Post-Gazette and PennLive/Patriot-News. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free weekly newsletter</i></a><i>.</i>